-The Division of Clinical Informatics Fellowship Program seeks to train leaders who will help transform tomorrow's healthcare through the creative use of information and communication technology.
+The BIDMC Multidisciplinary Clinical Informatics Fellowship Program is a 2 year ACGME accredited training program.
+For over 40 years, the training program has trained leaders who will transform healthcare through the creative use of information and communication technology.
 Through real-world exposure to and participation within one of the world preeminent clinical computing system environments, our fellows learn how to assess needs of clinicians and patients, refine clinical processes, and design and implement clinical systems.
-The program is ACGME Accredited starting July 2015.
-Each fellow is expected to complete a research project that evaluates a clinical informatics intervention.
+Each fellow is expected to complete a capstone project that demonstrates their mastery of Clinical Informatics.

 Fellows are encouraged to obtain a Masters in Biomedical Informatics, offered through the Department of Biomedical Informatics at Harvard Medical School.

 United States citizens and permanent residents can apply for stipend, tuition, and travel funds, typically for two- to three-year periods.
 These funded positions are supported by a training grant from the National Library of Medicine, NIH and are administered by the Harvard Medical School Department of Biomedical Informatics (DBMI).
-Fellows can also work clinically up to 40 hours per week to support their time.
+Fellows can also work clinically in their specialty in collaboration with one of our participating clinical departments.

 For more information about the Boston-area Biomedical Informatics Research Training Program please visit the website here.